Perception Test: A Diagnostic Benchmark for Multimodal Video Models: Annotations in the

 {\textbf{Sound segments with sound-relevant objects:}} Similarly to the action segment annotations but applied to the audio modality, we collect sound segment annotations grounded in object tracks.
 By watching the video and listening to the audio, the annotators define temporal sound segments and label them from a list of 16 audio segment labels.
 For each sound, the annotators also identify the object (or objects) involved in making the sound, or specify that these are out of the camera's field of view.
 For example, if an object is placed on the table making an audible sound, then both the object track and the table track are associated with the sound segment.
-The frequency of sounds across the entire dataset is included in the supplementary material.
+The frequency of sounds across the entire dataset is included in the appendix, Fig.~\ref{fig:sounds}.

-{\textbf{Question-answers for video-level reasoning:}} Different from the existing VQA datasets, which rely on crowd-sourced questions and answers, we designed ourselves the questions per script to cover different types of reasoning~\cite{Yi2020CLEVRER}: descriptive, explanatory, predictive, counterfactual, and to cover aspects that are important for operating in the real world, \eg understanding task completion, detecting changes, and so on.
+{\textbf{Question-answers for video-level reasoning:}} Different from the existing VQA datasets, which rely on crowd-sourced questions and answers, our team designed the questions per script to cover different types of reasoning~\cite{Yi2020CLEVRER}: descriptive, explanatory, predictive, counterfactual, and to cover aspects that are important for operating in the real world, \eg understanding task completion, detecting changes, and so on.
 The answers for all the questions per video were provided by crowd-sourced participants.
 As we are interested in non-ambiguous evaluation, we favour the multiple-choice setup over the open-language answer setup.
 To define challenging negative options, we partly relied on human annotators, partly sampling from the correct answers of other videos in the same type of script.
-Table~\ref{tab:vqas} and Figure~\ref{fig:mcqa} (in the supplementary material) show the distribution of question-video pairs into perception skills, skill areas, and type of reasoning.
+Table~\ref{tab:annotations} bottom and Figure~\ref{fig:mcqa} in the appendix show the distribution of question-video pairs into perception skills, skill areas, and type of reasoning.

 {\textbf{Question-answers with answer-relevant objects:}} As another way to connect high-level and low-level scene understanding capabilities, we define questions or tasks in language form, with answers given as object tracks.
-Similar to the regular question-answers above, these grounded questions are associated with skill areas and types of reasoning; most of these tasks fall under the Physics area.
+Similar to the multiple-choice question-answers above, our team defined the questions, and human raters selected the answers from the existing object tracks.
+The grounded questions are associated with skill areas and types of reasoning.